JoshuaGrams/tiny-qbn/README.md

 ----------------------------

-Copy the Story Javascript (the [minified](story-javascript.min.js) or the [readable](story-javascript.js) version) and [Story Stylesheet](story-stylesheet.css) into your game.
+Copy the Story Javascript (the [minified](story-javascript.min.js) or the [readable](story-javascript.js) version) and optionally the [Story Stylesheet](story-stylesheet.css) into your game.
 Click the "Raw" button when viewing these for easier copy/pasting.

 Declaring Cards